 Sauces Made With Suprême Sauce

-For aurora sauce, you would stir 1 cup of tomato purée into the suprême sauce and simmer it for a minute before it is ready to serve.
-Aurora sauce is excellent to use for pasta dishes, vegetables, and egg dishes.
+Aurora sauce: Stir 1 cup of tomato puree into the suprême sauce and simmer it for a minute before it is ready to serve.
+It's excellent to use for pasta dishes, vegetables, and egg dishes.

-To make mushroom sauce, you would sauté 1/2 cup of mushrooms in butter and lemon juice until they are soft.
-Then add 2 cups of the suprême sauce and simmer it for five minutes before it is ready to serve.
-Creamy mushroom sauce is wonderful with chicken or on pasta.
+Creamy mushroom sauce: Sauté 1/2 cup of mushrooms in butter and lemon juice until they are soft.
+Then, add 2 cups of the suprême sauce and simmer it for 5 minutes before it is ready to serve.
+It's wonderful with chicken or on pasta.

-Ivory sauce is made by adding meat glace or demi-glace to suprême sauce, enhancing the savory flavors.
+Ivory sauce: Add meat glace or demi-glace to suprême sauce, enhancing the savory flavors.